SeanKilleen/seankilleen.github.io/_posts/2024-01-23-tips-to-help-yourself-stand-out-during-a-tech-job-search.md

 ## Resume Basics

 * Include the dates of your positions (month & year).
-* There's another tough choice you face: whether to share unemployment status (i.e. be honest about the date of your last role ending).
+* There's a tough choice you face: whether to share unemployment status (i.e. be honest about the date of your last role ending).
 It's a double-edged sword for candidates.
 For me, people who state their situation get respect for the authenticity, and those who try to hide it make me suspicious.
 But I also respect that people are biased against unemployed people even though they shouldn't be, so I would suggest making that a per-application decision.
+* Think about your position titles.
+You aren't required to put what your exact title is.
+"Software Developer" is pretty generic.
+I fast-tracked someone for an interview once because they described themselves as a "Systems Integration Developer", and part of the job description was integrating systems.
+Little tweaks like that might go a long way.

 ## The Bullet Points